shamil-bikjanov/magebit-task/ReadMe.txt

 Hidden by default <div id="pretend-button"> is used only within JS code user input validation logic.

-<div> elements labeled error1, error2, error3, error4 exist from locading and are used with JS code.
+<div> elements labelled error1, error2, error3, error4 exist from the first time loading of the page and are used with JS code.
-Form validation with PHP is done in a conseptually different way when similar <div> elements are only generated when needed.
+Form validation with PHP is done in a conceptually different way when similar <div> elements are only generated when they are required.

 2. Success page ("success-page.php").